 - 19.1 An employee has rights of appeal against decisions taken.
-Appeals against action short of dismissal are heard by a member of JMT who has not previously been involved in the case.
-Appeals against dismissal are heard by the Appeals Committee.
-(Sub Committee of Appointments and Personnel Committee at SNC and Sub Committee of Personnel Committee at CDC). - 19.2 If an employee wishes to appeal s/he must do so in writing within ten working days of the receipt of written notification of the decision. - 19.3 The outcome of the appeal will be notified either immediately after the hearing and confirmed in writing, or in any event by written notification within ten working days of the appeal hearing.
+Appeals are heard by a Senior Manager who has not previously been involved in the case. - 19.2 If an employee wishes to appeal s/he must do so in writing within ten working days of the receipt of written notification of the decision. - 19.3 The outcome of the appeal will be notified either immediately after the hearing and confirmed in writing, or in any event by written notification within ten working days of the appeal hearing.